danluca/Pscx/README.md

 ### Get-PscxHash
 Gets the hash value for the specified file or byte array via the pipeline.

-### ConvertTo-Metric
+### ConvertTo-Unit
-Converts to metric system units
+Converts a measurement from one unit into another (compatible) unit.

 ### ConvertTo-UnixLineEnding
 Converts the line endings in the specified file to Unix line endings \"\\n\".